 Betting Odds For The World Series FAQ

 Yes, depending on where you’re located.
 Sports betting is legal in about two dozen states, although at different levels of acceptance.
 States like Colorado, New Jersey, and Pennsylvania are some of the easiest states to bet on the World Series.
-States like Michigan, Illinois, and Indiana are in the process of legalizing and launching online sports betting.
-A handful of states, including New York and Tennessee, permit in-person sports betting at retail sportsbooks.
+Michigan is in the process of launching online sports betting.
+A handful of states, including New York permit in-person sports betting at retail sportsbooks.

 21. In most states, you need to be at least 21 years old to bet on the World Series.
 This applies to online and physical sportsbooks.